 Hiking to the peak

-After a brisk walk paired with some mild panting, we made it to the peak in about 25-30 minutes.
+After a brisk walk paired with a few photo breaks, we made it to the peak in about 25-30 minutes.
 The terrain seemed reasonably flat for most of the hike (to be fair, a week prior, I completed a 7.5-hour hike and barely survived – haha).
 Once you see the graffiti wall and hear all the chatter – you’ll know you’ve made it.

 We recommend going early on a weekday to avoid having to share the space with too many people.
-However, due to COVID, we’ve gathered that you need reservations to visit this time of year.
+When we made our visit here, reservations weren’t required but this may have changed.
 So, be sure to check out the Hamilton Conservation website beforehand to avoid disappointment.

-There are narrow entry points to the cliffs for those adrenaline-inducing pictures – use at your own risk.
+There are narrow entry points to the cliffs for those adrenaline-inducing and equally terrifying pictures.
 No picture is worth your life (nervously laughing, as I think about the silly things I’ve done).
-Once you’ve gotten your fix of Dundas Peak – drive to the other end and make an appearance at the thunderous Webster’s Falls (reservations required).
+Once you’ve gotten your fix of Dundas Peak – drive to the other end and make an appearance at Webster’s Falls (reservations required).

 Bring a water bottle, snacks, and a blanket if you’re hoping to stay awhile.
 Sit back, relax, and enjoy the view!